HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 {{ figure_markup(
 image="web-bluetooth.png",
-caption='The Brewfather app uses Web Bluetooth to send recipes to a brew controller', description='Screenshot showing a web application that displays a beer recipe.', width=699, height=440
+caption='The Brewfather app uses Web Bluetooth to send recipes to a brew controller', description='Screenshot showing the Brewfather web application that displays a beer recipe, and the ability to start brewing.', width=699, height=440
 ) }}